Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     b. **Probability distribution** (from sampling the device) - you will need a ``Sampler``

 2. How do you want to execute your circuits?

+    This question is not new.
+In the legacy algorithm workflow, you would have to decide to set up a :class:`~qiskit.utils.QuantumInstance` with either a real backend from a provider, or a simulator.
+    Now, this "backend selection" process is translated to **where** do you import your primitives
+    from:

     a.
 Using **local** statevector simulators for quick prototyping: **Reference Primitives**
     b.
 Using **local** noisy simulations for finer algorithm tuning: **Aer Primitives**
     c.
 Accessing **runtime-enabled backends** (or cloud simulators): **Runtime Primitives**